xyygithub1025/laf/os/README.md

 windows and handle mouse/keyboard input.
 The graphics are rendered using the [Skia](https://skia.org/) library.

+Minimum platforms:

-* Minimum Windows platform: Windows Vista
+* Windows Vista
+* macOS 10.9